norahsakal/ai-agent-advent-calendar-2024/README.md

 ### 📩 Reach Out
 If you'd like to improve the notebooks or share ideas for challenges, feel free to reach out.

 Have questions about implementing these solutions in your business?
-Contact us at info@braine.ai
+Contact me at info@braine.ai